18F/product-guide/pages/what-is-a-product-lead.md

 - lead, or orchestrate, the larger team to deliver the right thing to the right customers
 - are the "CEO" of the product, as the technical lead is the "CTO" of the product

 Product managers are NOT the following roles, yet we understand which ones are needed to deliver the right product.
 We are responsible for filling those roles even if we don’t have all the actual role-players on our team.
-That means that PMs sometimes wear one or more of the aforementioned hats in order to fill a need on the team (sometimes your team really needs coffee).
+That means that PMs sometimes wear one or more of the following hats in order to fill a need on the team (sometimes your team really needs coffee). **At the end of the day, PMs do whatever it takes to make sure the right product goes out the door.**
 - Project manager
 - Scrum master
 - Agile coach